Storytelling with Travel Photographs

 Perhaps you want to tell a story about the peak hour chaos of your city.
 Aim for a mix of bustling street scenes, grid locked traffic, long exposures of train stations/subway lines, reflections in windows, lights, signage and try to showcase the good, bad and ugly of peak hour.

 Give yourself a timeline, set number of images and once you’re ready to piece them together, really challenge yourself to see that story come to life within each image shared.

 The Freelance Travel Photographer Course

-I’ve got some exciting news – The Freelance Travel Photographer Course is coming soon…hooray!
+I’ve got some exciting news – The Freelance Travel Photographer Course is happening again in early 2023!

 After many requests from past students of my self-study courses, I’m in the midst of creating something special for anyone who wants to see their photos published, to work with global brands and tourism boards.
 It’s an in-depth guide to working as a freelance travel photographer including planning/logistics, creative skills you need, location scouting, pitching and working with publishers, finding clients, working remotely and so much more.

-If you’re wanting to turn your travel photography passion into a career, join the waiting list here to be the first to know once enrolments open.
-There will be a limited number of places available so I encourage you to register your interest to avoid missing out!
+If you’re wanting to turn your travel photography passion into a career, join the waiting list here to be the first to know once enrolments open again in early 2023.

 Hello!
 I’m the founder and photographer behind The Wandering Lens.

 With 17+yrs experience as a professional travel and landscape photographer, all advice found on this site is from my personal experience on the road.
 I hope it’s useful for your own travels and would love to hear in the comments about your trips and experiences around the world.